Upstream#

 via the configuration API.

-there should be no server
+there must be no server directives in it,

 but a shared memory zone (zone) is required.sticky#